 The latest version of the Lefty, the single-crown Lefty Ocho, is found on the F-Si and Scalpel cross-country bikes.
 There is also a short-travel 30mm Lefty Oliver Gen2 fork currently used on the Topstone Carbon Lefty gravel bike.

 The Lefty is a divisive product and there is a lot of history and technology behind it.
 If you’d like to learn more, check out “Should you ride a Lefty fork?” for an in-depth guide to all things Lefty.

 CAAD (Cannondale Advanced Aluminum Design) series frames are aluminum bikes designed to satisfy the needs of serious cyclists.
-As mentioned earlier, Cannondale pioneered the use of large-diameter aluminum tubes in the early ‘80s to improve stiffness.
-But these large tubes created a harsh ride.
-Cannondale solved this problem with the introduction of the CAAD series in 1997.The current CAAD13.
+Cannondale pioneered the use of large-diameter aluminum tubes in the early ‘80s to improve stiffness, but these large tubes created a harsh ride.
+Cannondale solved this problem with the introduction of the CAAD series in 1997.The current Cannondale CAAD13.

 CAAD frames use heat-treated 6061 aluminum alloy tubing to produce a stronger and more durable frame that relies on thin-walled tubing to improve ride quality.
 These tubes are also hydroformed, butted, and in some cases tapered to achieve specific ride characteristics in different areas of the frame.
 Before heat treatment, the welds are also filed smooth to eliminate stress risers (this only applies to CAAD10 and later models).